ryandhasgit/Comedy/Drafts/Rodney Draft 3.md

 Things are tough.
 I'm constantly broke.
 My wife's banging my neighbor.
 I'm not getting no respect.
 So I pawned my mother's gold tooth that I stole outta her mouth while she was getting her tubes tied.
 She did it cause I was begging for money and she wouldn't lend me none, even if it meant losing my house, even with a gun in her face.
 She didn't want another one of me, so at eighty-five she got 'em tied, just in case!

 I got no sex life.
 Even my dog won’t kiss me.
-I tell ya, he's always licking his balls, but I guess mine ain't good enough for him.
+How 'bout that?
+He's always licking his balls, but I guess mine ain't good enough for him.
 Anybody?
 Anybody?

 Listen to this.
 Once, in the dead of night, I took a taxi up the pacific coast highway.
 There's this stretch where emptiness is illuminated endlessly by lonesome moonlight.
 I joked, “How’s my passenger-ing?” but this fella didn’t flinch.
 Maybe it was the booze or his ugly mug, but boy did I get no respect from that.
 The sumbitch never saw it coming, my gun, pressed into his neck.
 I screamed, "Cat got your tongue, pal?
 I bet you're fucking my wife too, ain't ya?”
-Then there was nothing but metal and glass and blood—no driver, no trail of guts—like the car flipped itself.
+Then there was nothing but metal and glass and blood—no driver, no trail of guts—just me in the back, like the car flipped itself.
 I pored over newspapers and obits and police scanners, but never found out if lil' Felipe, his infant son, awoke the next day fatherless or if it was all a dream.

 Still, better than letting my wife drive!

 But this goldfish business is no joke.
 I might go belly up myself.
 Whatcha laughing for, Doc?
 I'm serious.
 Ain't you supposed to be pumping my stomach?
 I feel like a car battery with all these wires in me.
 I tell ya, I got more cords than a rock band.
 But I guess I'm a lucky, 'cause at the end I can ask Death, "What took ya so long?"
-He was probably banging my wife!
+Gee, he was probably banging my wife!

-You guys have been great, but I've got a coma to get to!
+You guys have been great but I've got a coma to get to!